TSMaitry/alaterm/INSTALL.md

 Parts of the Android file system are not accessible to Alaterm.
 This is due to normal Linux file permission restrictions.
 Likewise, apps other than Termux cannot look into Alaterm.
-On the PCmanFM you will see a shortcut **Android Shared**.
+On the PCmanFM you will see a shortcut `Android Shared`.
 That is where you can transfer files into or out of Alaterm.
 There is also a shortcut to removable media, if you have any;
 but the name of the media is obscure, so you will have to hunt around.
-Alaterm cannot mount any media unless it is already mounted by Android.

 ### Installing more software